MrBrain295/content/files/en-us/web/api/navigator/plugins/index.md

 > Returning these ensures that legacy code can more reliably determine whether inline viewing is supported.
 > However this approach is not recommended for new code because this property may eventually be removed.

-Legacy browser versions also list plugins for Adobe Flash and PDF viewer extensions.

 ## Value

 `plugins` is a {{DOMxRef("PluginArray")}} object used to access {{DOMxRef("Plugin")}} objects either by name or as a list of items.